mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 # A case study of building a control panel app

-In the following sections we show how to build a dynamic control panel application.
-The case study includes requirements analysis, review of development techniques available in TangoJS, overview of selected aspects of implementation and discussion of possible deployment options.
+In the sections that follow we show how to build a dynamic control panel application.
+The case study includes a requirements analysis, a review of development techniques available in TangoJS, an overview of selected aspects of implementation and a discussion of possible deployment options.

 ## Goal setting and requirements analysis